 Invest in a system with a high SEER number to maximize efficiency and energy savings.
 And look for the Energy Star label.
 Systems bearing this label are rated at SEER 14.5 or higher.

-When it comes time for replacing the A/C, call the experts at SSI.
+When it comes time to replace the A/C, call the experts at SSI.
 We’re proud to serve homeowners in Orlando and the surrounding areas, with more than 20 years of experience behind us.

 Image Provided by Shutterstock.com